numpy/numpy/doc/neps/nep-0055-string_dtype.rst

        size_t size;
        const char *buf;
    };

 Where ``size`` is the size, in bytes, of the string and ``buf`` is a const pointer to the beginning of a UTF-8 encoded bytestream containing string data.
 This is a *read-only* view onto the string, we will not expose a public interface for modifying these strings.
 We do not append a trailing null character to the byte stream, so users attempting to pass the ``buf`` field to an API expecting a C string must create a copy with a trailing null.
-This choice also means that unlike the fixed-width strings in NumPy, ``StringDType`` array entries can contain arbitrary embedded or trailing null characters.
+As a positive consequence, ``StringDType`` array entries can contain arbitrary embedded or trailing null characters.

 Internally, we represent the string as a union, with the following definition on little-endian architectures: